No, Drinking Tonic Water Won't Protect You Against Coronavirus

 The way you've probably seen quinine is as an ingredient in tonic water.
 One liter of tonic water usually has around 83 mg of quinine, much lower than the therapeutic dose found in quinine medication, which is between 500 and 1,000 mg.

 The myth that quinine may cure the coronavirus likely started with the attention brought to hydroxychloroquine, another drug commonly used to treat malaria that was developed based on quinine.

-Hyroxychloroquine was touted by the president to be a potential cure for the coronavirus, though it is not yet supported in the scientific community and may have some negative side effects, including one death due to unintentional poisoning from ill-advised use of hydroxychloroquine.
+Hyroxychloroquine was touted by former president Donald Trump to be a potential cure for the coronavirus, though it is not supported in the scientific community and may have some negative side effects, including one death due to unintentional poisoning from ill-advised use of hydroxychloroquine.